10 Things You Need to Know About Nepal

 Are you looking for Travel Information for Nepal as you have planned to visit the nation ?
 Get to know the Things you need to know about Nepal before traveling there by going through our Nepal Travel Information page.
 Nepalese boast a rich culture, unmatched mountaineering and trekking experience, and holiday leisure options in their beautiful landlocked nation in Southeast Asia.

 Travel to Nepal officially became a trend after the famous Hippy Movement in the 60’s.
 Nepali culture, lifestyle, geography along with unforgettable travel & leisure experiences have made Nepal even more trendy.In this regard, getting proper information about Nepal Visa and Travel information can be handy.

-Encompassing the world’s greatest mountain ranges (Mount Everest, including 8 out of 10 world’s tallest mountains) and hilly terrain, Nepal has become synonymous to trekking and mountaineering.
+Encompassing the world’s greatest mountain ranges (Mount Everest, including 8 out of 14 world’s tallest mountains above 8000 mtrs) and hilly terrain, Nepal has become synonymous to trekking and mountaineering.
 So, in a nutshell, here are a few things that make Nepal a significant travel destination.
 If you are in a hurry, scroll down the page for quick visa information.

 Read some Nepal facts in this blog.